succinctlabs/sp1-tendermint-example/README.md

     Error: Failed to get EIP-1559 fees
     ```

-4. Add the operator configuration to the `/.env` file:
+4. Add the configuration to the `/.env` file:
     ```shell
     CHAIN_ID=
     RPC_URL=
     CONTRACT_ADDRESS=
+    # Relaying to the contract.
     PRIVATE_KEY=

+    # If you're using the Succinct network, set SP1_PROVER to "network".
+Otherwise, set it to "local" or "mock".
+    SP1_PROVER=
+    # Only required if SP1_PROVER is set to "network".
+    SP1_PRIVATE_KEY=
     ```

 5. Run the Tendermint operator.